-During the preliminary phase, undertakings should be presented to the ACA no later than one month after the receipt of the notification and no later than two months after the initiation of the in-depth phase.

-In case of submission of undertakings during the preliminary phase, the timeframe for adopting a decision from the ACA is extended by 2 weeks; when proposed during the in-depth phase the period of three months shall be extended up to one month.
+During the preliminary phase, undertakings/remedies should be presented to the ACA no later than one month after the receipt of the notification and no later than two months after the initiation of the in-depth phase.
+In case of submission of remedies during the preliminary phase, the timeframe for adopting a decision from the ACA is extended by 2 weeks; when proposed during the in-depth phase the period of three months shall be extended up to one month.
+An original copy of the remedies should be filed with the ACA.
+Any confidential information or document should be clearly indicated and another non-confidential version should be submitted within the term defined by the ACA.